epimorphics/elda/current/reference.md

 If this property is not set, it is treated as false, consistent with the pre-1.5.0 behaviour.

- allow switching off hardwired metadata with specified property names:
+To suppress particular metadata properties, use the configuration property `elda:disable-default-metadata`:

     :spec a api:API
     ; elda:disable-default-metadata (P1 P2 ...)

 The hardwired metadata with properties P1, P2 ... is
 switched off.
 That is, metadata (S P1 O1), (S P2 O2)
 is dropped from the endpoints metadata.

-allow enabling metadata from config:
+Similarly, the configuration property `elda:enable-default-metadata` allows specified meta to be retained when it would otherwise be
+dropped:

     :spec a api:API
     ; elda:enable-default-metadata (P1 P2 ...)

 The hardwired metadata with properties P1 P2 ...
 is not dropped from the result metadata. enable-default overrides disable-default.

-    Between them, enable-default-metadata and disable-default-metadata
-    allow any combination of hardwired metadata properties to be represented.
+Between them, enable-default-metadata and disable-default-metadata allow any combination of hardwired metadata properties to be represented.

 provide config of named blocks of metadata in config: